 A cooler’s capacity is generally measured in quarts or the number of beverage cans it can hold.
 For conversion purposes, 1 quart is approximately enough space for one beverage can.
 Coolers with a capacity of fewer than 16 quarts are typically meant for personal use as they will hold only a few food and drink items.

 Soft vs. Hard

 Small coolers feature either a soft or a hard shell, with each type having its pros and cons.

 - Soft coolers are lightweight, as they’re typically made from fabric.
 Small coolers constructed with soft materials are usually collapsible, making them easy to store when they’re not in use.
 Soft coolers often feature compartments and pockets for separating items, such as a sandwich from a can of iced tea.
 These coolers tend to be more stylish, mimicking the look of a tote bag.

 - Hard coolers offer a tough construction from materials like hard plastic or metal.
 They’re built to withstand heavy use and show minimal wear and tear over time.
 These coolers don’t collapse, using up the same space whether they are full or empty.
 Hard coolers made of one continuous piece of plastic are called rotomolded coolers, which are more leakproof and waterproof than coolers assembled from multiple pieces.

 Small coolers can be made from a variety of materials, including plastic, metal, fabric, and Styrofoam.

-- Plastic coolers are strong and durable.
-This is the most popular material for a cooler and generally affordable.
+- Plastic coolers are solid and durable.
+This is the most popular material for a cooler and is generally affordable.
 Plastic coolers usually provide a snug-fitting top that prevents heat from seeping inside.